epogrebnyak/digital-assets-guide/src/content/docs/Essential/components.md

 What else do modern networks have to offer?

 - Oracles <!-- hover: Chainlink, Pyth, Chronicle -->
 - Cross-chain bridges <!-- hover: LayerZero, Wormhole, Axelar -->
 - Account abstraction <!-- hover: ERC-4337, smart contract wallets -->
 - Privacy and zero-knowledge proofs <!-- hover: ZK-rollups, Aztec, Mina -->

 ## Popular chains

-Chains work out on a balance of security, speed, cost and a level of decentralisation.
-No single chain is "best", popular contracts do run on several chains.
+The Bitcoin network created a fully decentralised, tamper-free system to hold data on digital currency transactions.
+Etherium provided a universally accessible computing environment that can process smart contract code for many users.
+Several newer networks attempt to strike to the right balance between scale, speed, security, cost and level of decentralizations.
+There is also a move towards ensure more privacy of transactions and better user protection.
+When validators are assigned we talk about private or consortium blockchains.

 - Bitcoin <!-- hover: BTC, PoW, digital gold -->
 - Ethereum <!-- hover: ETH, smart contracts, PoS -->